rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 The user can [tweak some settings in RsyncUI](/post/settings/)

+## Parameters to rsync

+Rsync has a ton of parameters.
+In [rsync parameters](/post/rsyncparameters/) you can add your own additional parameters to rsync.
+There is also a set of default rsync parameters.
+Default parameters might be deleted if wanted.
+Default parameters are added to all new tasks.

 ## Pre and post shell scripts

 RsyncUI might execute a [pre and post shell script](/post/shellout/) connected to a task.